FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: Related Work

 \textbf{Prior-data Fitted Networks:~} Based on the seminal work by \citet{muller22}, Prior-data-fitted Networks (PFNs) establish a new paradigm for machine learning, where a PFN is pretrained on synthetic datasets generated from a data prior, and the pretrained PFN can then infer the posterior predictive distribution (PPD) for test points in a new dataset in a single forward pass, through in-context learning \citep{xie2021explanation,garg2022can}.
 It is shown that PFNs provably approximate Bayesian inference~\citep{muller22}.
-Follow-up TabPFN \citep{hollmann2023tabpfn} achieved SOTA classification performance on small tabular datasets of size up to 1024.
+Follow-up TabPFN \citep{hollmann2023tabpfn} and its v2 \cite{hollmann2025accurate} achieved SOTA classification performance on small tabular datasets of size up to 1024.
 Other subsequent works designed LC-PFN \citep{adriaensen2024efficient} and ForecastPFN \citep{dooley2023forecastpfn}, respectively zero-shot learning curve extrapolation and zero-shot time-series forecasting models, trained purely on synthetic data.
 PFN4BO \citep{pfn4BO23} employed PFNs for Bayesian optimization, while \citet{conf/icml/Nagler23} studied the statistical foundations of PFNs.
-As training data is passed as context to PFN, others proposed scaling solutions to enable training on larger pretraining datasets for better generalization \citep{journals/corr/distill,feuer2023scaling,feuer2024tunetablescontextoptimizationscalable}.
+Others proposed scaling the context size to enable training on larger datasets toward better generalization \citep{journals/corr/distill,feuer2023scaling,feuer2024tunetablescontextoptimizationscalable,qu2025tabicl}.

 Our proposed \method differs from these in being the first PFN for OD, using a novel inlier/outlier data prior, employing linear transform for fast data synthesis, and incorporating the ``router'' attention mechanism for linear-time scalability w.r.t. context size.
 See Appendix \ref{ssec:diff} for additional details.